-- A continuous-time variable is initialized with its start value (i.e. the value of the start-attribute). - A discrete-time variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section. - A parameter assigned in an initial algorithm, section 8.6, is initialized with its start-value (i.e. the value of the start attribute) provided the start-value can be evaluated before evaluating the initial algorithm (a literal value can always be evaluated); otherwise a default start-value is used (together with appropriate diagnostics) as if the start attribute was not set.
+- A non-discrete variable is initialized with its start value (i.e. the value of the start-attribute). - A discrete variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section.